-In the afternoon you have the option of soaring up to Monserrate – 500 metres above Bogota – by cable car or funicular for some unmissable views.
-The following day sees you amongst the flower plantations and impressive salt mines of Zipaquira – there’s even a vast cathedral built of salt – as well as colonial churches rich in extravagant period decoration.
+In the afternoon you have the option of soaring up to Monserrate – 500 metres above Bogotá – by cable car or funicular for some unmissable views.
+The following day sees you amongst the flower plantations and impressive salt mines of Zipaquirá – there’s even a vast cathedral built of salt – as well as colonial churches rich in extravagant period decoration.

-A short internal flight takes you to Pitalito where you’ll be met and taken to San Agustin.
+A short internal flight takes you to Pitalito where you’ll be met and taken to San Agustín.
 This archaeological park is now a UNESCO World Heritage Site and a full day’s excursion presents you with over 500 imposing stone statues depicting the mythology and beliefs of their indigenous carvers.

 You’ll find yourself amongst figures and tombs reflecting a mysterious world of spiritual power, funerary rites and the supernatural world of an ancient civilisation.
 Your sense of wonder will continue into today’s natural world as well; you’ll have time to discover the region’s flora and wildlife on nature walks and horse and cycle rides along ecological trails.
-Visits to the ceremonial Fuente de Lavapatas, the Lavapatas Terrace and the Museo Arqueologico, as well as a drive to Isnos complete your stay at San Agustin.
+Visits to the ceremonial Fuente de Lavapatas, the Lavapatas Terrace and the Museo Arqueologico, as well as a drive to Isnos complete your stay at San San Agustín.

-You’ll also have time to visit the colourful houses of Salento, as well as a local village for an insight into the architecture, culture and crafts – like basket weaving – of the area’s indigenous people.
+Naturally you’ll visit nearby plantations and gain an insight into creating fine coffee; from growing and harvesting to processing the beans.
+But you’ll also have time to visit the colourful houses of Salento, as well as a local village for an insight into the architecture, culture and crafts – like basket weaving – of the area’s indigenous people.
 If you’re a bird watcher, be on the lookout for hummingbirds and parrots and numerous other exotic species.

-Take a flight to Cartagena and you’ll be walking through a history that includes warlike Indians, Spanish Conquistadors, slaves, Inquisitors, pirates and buccaneers.
+Take a flight to Cartagena and you’ll be walking through a history that includes Caribe Indians, Spanish Conquistadors, slaves, Inquisitors, pirates and buccaneers.
 Today the great city’s fortifications are a UNESCO World Heritage Site and the whole place is a treasure house of grandiose religious and civil buildings, quaint streets with balconied houses and myriad twisting alleyways.

 You’ll be staying in a luxurious hotel created within three 17th century colonial buildings, in the midst of Cartagena’s historic heart.
 You’ll go on sightseeing trips to the Monasterio and Iglesia de la Popa with fantastic 360 degree panoramic views of the city, port and ocean.
 You’ll also tour the San Felipe Fortress, built to repel pirate attacks, and the churches and convents of the old city, culminating in Bovedas, the handicraft market built into the archways of the city wall – previously used as an arsenal and prison.